 When you purchase a Canadian National Park Pass, not only are you paying the price for admission to a jaw-dropping show of nature’s splendour, the revenue from the pass also helps support other key park programs.

-A good rule of thumb is that you need to pay for park admission any time you stay longer than when it takes to fill up your car with gas and visit the facilities.
+A good rule of thumb when it comes to when you need a Parks Canada’s National Park Pass is that you need to pay for park admission any time you stay longer than when it takes to fill up your car with gas and visit the facilities.

 Option 1: Daily admission passes

-- Recommended if you are only going to visit once.
+- I recommend buying a daily admission Parks Canada pass if you are only going to visit once.

-- Covers the cost of one day spent in a Canadian National Park.
+- This day pass covers the cost of one day spent in a Canadian National Park.

 Option 2: Discovery Pass

-- Recommended if you will spend more than six days in any Canadian National Park in a given year.
+- I would recommend buying a Discover Pass from Parks Canada if you will spend more than six days in any Canadian National Park in a given year.

 - Admission to Canadian National Historic Sites.
 Examples of these are the Cave and Basin National Historic Site in Banff National Park & Rocky Mountain House Historic Site, located in Rocky Mountain House.
 The